BU-DiSC/CAVE/Readme.md

 ## Reference

-Thread pool library comes from [BS::thread-pool]( https://github.com/bshoshany/thread-pool), a fast, lightweight, and easy-to-use C++17 thread pool library.
+Thread pool library comes from [BS::thread-pool](https://github.com/bshoshany/thread-pool), a fast, lightweight, and easy-to-use C++17 thread pool library.

+To support parallel hashmap used in cache pool, we use [The Parallel Hashmap](https://github.com/greg7mdp/parallel-hashmap), a set of excellent hash map implementations, as well as a btree alternative to std::map and std::set.

-Unordered parallel DFS is referred to ideas in [A work-efficient algorithm for parallel unordered depth-first search](https://dl.acm.org/doi/10.1145/2807591.2807651).
+Unordered parallel DFS refers to ideas in [A work-efficient algorithm for parallel unordered depth-first search](https://dl.acm.org/doi/10.1145/2807591.2807651).